 Cooking and baking have been life-long hobbies.
-I make my own pastas and breads, and I frequently create my own recipes with organic, sustainable, and many home-grown ingredients) for decades — three and a half, to be precise!
+I make my own pastas and breads, and I frequently create my own recipes with organic, sustainable, and many home-grown ingredients.
 I’m continually learning about wine — an exciting, endless pursuit.
 For more than five years now, I have been working in Hospitality — wine tasting rooms — where I also do some food pairings for events.
 I have thoroughly enjoyed working with Seebass Family Wines since May 2016.

-I live in the Anderson Valley with my husband on a nine acre property with a large vegetable and bee-friendly garden, and we have over 100 fruit trees — persimmon, plum, fig, pear and (about 50) apple trees.
-We have three Border Collies who train us daily.
+I live in the Anderson Valley with my husband on a nine acre property with a large vegetable and bee-friendly garden, and we have over 100 fruit trees — persimmon, plum, fig, pear and mostly apple trees.
+We have three Border Collies who exercise and train us daily.
 Zoe is the newest addition to the family.
-Her job is to chase the wild turkeys off the property, but sheep-herding begins soon!
+Her job has been chasing wild turkeys off the property, but sheep-herding begins soon!